 Once your LLC in Kansas is formed, the only state-mandated recurring cost is the Information (biennial) Report.
 Beyond that, you may see private registered agent service renewals, local/industry licenses, and normal tax compliance expenses (e.g., sales tax, employer withholding, unemployment).
 I’ve summarized each item below with current 2025 details and official sources.

-Biennial Information Report – $100 online / $110 paper
+Biennial Information Report – $90 online / $110 paper

-Kansas replaced the annual report with a biennial Information Report.
-The filing fee is $100 online or $110 by paper, and you can file directly through the Secretary of State’s portal.
-If you’re new to the concept of LLC reports in general, our LLC annual report guide shows how these filings work in other states and why Kansas’ biennial version matters.
+The filing fee is $90 online or $110 by paper, and you can file directly through the Kansas Secretary of State’s portal.
+Because the report requires listing each member who owns 5% or more of the capital plus their address, we recommend gathering that information early so the first reporting cycle doesn’t become a scramble.
+If you're new to LLC reports in general, our LLC annual report guide shows how these filings work in other states and why Kansas’ biennial version

 Registered Agent Renewal